Plan your Disc Replacement Surgery in India with Dheeraj Bojwani Consultants

 Disc replacement surgery is the most innovative and modern treatment that is now available.
 In this surgery, the disc (which is a soft material between two vertebrae) is removed and the space is packed with bone graft.
 In due course of time, the bone creates a solid bony bridge across the two vertebrae.
 By doing away with movement, previously painful segment is made pain free.

-Purpose of Disc Replacement Surgery:
+What is the Purpose of Disc Replacement Surgery?

 The reasons for choosing to replace a disc may vary for each condition.
 Generally, if the pain caused by the affected disc has not been reduced enough with non-surgical treatments, such as medication, injections, or physical therapy, a doctor may suggest disc replacement surgery.
 Several conditions that may prevent you from receiving a disc replacement: spondylolisthesis (the slipping of one vertebral body across a lower one), osteoporosis, vertebral body fracture, allergy to the materials in the device, spinal tumor, spinal infection, morbid obesity, significant changes of the facet joints (joints in the back portion of the spine), pregnancy, chronic steroid use or autoimmune problems.